emmajanedrews/base-template/_posts/2018-04-24-how-is-the-market-this-spring.md

 {% include pullquote.html %}
 {: .present-before-paste}

 I don’t see prices coming down anytime soon and interest rates are slowly creeping up.
-It has been forecasted that interest rates may rise a full percent over the next 12 months. **This raise, if you wait, could increase your house payment by two or three hundred dollars.**
+It has been forecasted that interest rates may rise a full percent over the next 12 months. **This raise, could increase your house payment by two or three hundred dollars.**
 {: .present-before-paste}

 If you have any additional questions as to why you should sell your current home, or buy a new one, please contact me.
 I would love to talk to you.